 ELIMINATING USER ERROR

 Operating errors are a main reason for out-of-specification batches and product recalls due to quality issues.
 Obviously, the risk of human mistakes in a manufacturing process can be significantly reduced by automating the entire process.
 In line with QbD principles, such an approach would provide a fully monitored and controlled process, ensuring consistent product quality.
 However, in pharmaceutical manufacturing, relevant process steps, such as the weighing of formulation components, involve manual tasks that cannot easily be automated.
+The challenge in ensuring process safety and product quality is to eliminate the risk of operating errors during manual weighing processes as far as possible.
+Both the usability of the weighing equipment as well as user guidance contributes to secure handling of the weighing process by operating personnel.
+For example, weighing results that exceed or fall below defined limits can be immediately shown to the operator in distinct colors, helping prevent incorrect weighing.
+The system can even be set up to only allow the next process step and log the component weight if the actual weight is within defined tolerances.
+A number of advanced features can help improve usability of the weighing equipment for the operator.

 In addition, it is possible to automatically document all batch-relevant information to prevent possible errors during manual or paper-based documentation.
 All process steps can be filed in detail in the database, and electronic signatures can be given if required to comply with regulations such as FDA’s Good Manufacturing Practice (GMP) regulation 21 CFR Part 11.